UMN-EDA/BeGAN-benchmarks/README.md

-**Disclaimer: ICCAD 2023 Contest participants please refer to only the benchmarks in the [contest website](http://iccad-contest.org/Problems.html) only!**
+**Disclaimer: ICCAD 2023 contest participants please refer to the benchmarks in the [contest website](http://iccad-contest.org/Problems.html) only!**

 # BeGAN Power Grid Benchmarks